 The field sessions will begin at 8am and will be a full day in the field focusing on bringing together all of the skills learned in class.
 Depending on the group, this may consist of a day exploring the terrain in an out of bounds at Silver Star Mountain or a day of ski touring in the backcountry.
 Both options suit different groups’ needs and it is best to discuss with me personally what you would be most suitable.

-Avalanche Canada trains and registers AST providers.
+Avalanche Canada license and registers AST providers.
 Their website (www.avalanche.ca) provides a more in depth look at the course curriculum if you would like more details.
-You may also check their instructors page and find my name there to ensure you of my good standing and license to provide the course.
+You may also check their instructors page and find my name there to ensure you of my good standing to provide the course.